Modeling Image-Caption Rating from Comparative Judgments

 \section{Introduction}

 Humans often engage in subjective decision-making, such as evaluating whether a caption accurately describes an image or whether a piece of artwork is good.
-Such assessments are inherently subjective and heavily rely on individual interpretation \cite{amabile1982social}.
-Automating such judgments can reduce human time and effort in large-scale evaluation tasks.
-Traditional numeric rating methods (e.g., assigning scores from 1 to 5) are often inefficient, time-consuming and not ideal, because individuals may interpret scales differently or inconsistently apply ratings, leading to noisy labels and poor inter-rater reliability\cite{yannakakis2015ratings,zhang2020learning}.
+Such assessments are inherently subjective and highly dependent on individual interpretations ~\cite{amabile1982social}.
+Automating such judgments can reduce the time and effort required for large-scale evaluations.
+Traditional numeric rating methods (e.g., assigning scores from 1 to 5) are often inefficient, time-consuming, and not ideal because individuals may interpret scales differently or inconsistently apply ratings, leading to noisy labels and poor inter-rater reliability~\cite{yannakakis2015ratings,zhang2020learning}.

-To address these limitations, researchers have looked at comparative judgment, which involves raters choosing between two options relative to each other rather than independently assigning scores.
-This method, based on Thurstone's Law of Comparative Judgment \cite{thurstone1927law,roeckelein2006thurstone}, is well-suited for subjective attributes like originality or relevance, where there is no objective ground truth.
-This method reduces individual bias and simplifies decision-making by focusing on relative quality.
+To address these limitations, researchers have examined comparative judgment, which involves raters choosing between two options relative to each other rather than assigning scores independently.
+This method, based on Thurstone's Law of Comparative Judgment~\cite{thurstone1927law,roeckelein2006thurstone}, is well-suited for subjective attributes such as originality or relevance, where there is no objective ground truth available.
+Comparative judgment reduces individual bias and simplifies decision-making by focusing on the relative quality.